 Glide bait fishing has exploded over the last half-decade.
 The technique leans into the phrase "big baits equal big fish," and the tactic has migrated from the West Coast across the country.
 Traditionally, the big bait game has been an expensive way to target bass, with some baits costing hundreds of dollars.
-However, the growing popularity of the technique has influenced lure manufacturers to produce more affordable options, and in turn, give more anglers the ability to fish giant baits.
+However, the growing popularity of the technique has prompted lure manufacturers to produce more affordable options, enabling more anglers to fish giant baits.

 Best Value: SPRO KGB Chad Shad 180